okdistribute/render-data/readme.md

 # render-data

 Show a data stream in a browser.
 This automatically detects the extension, and displays the data intelligently, supporting video, audio, and images (thanks to [render-media](http://npmjs.com/package/render-media)).

-It will also attempt to display complicated filetypes intelligently, like .csv or shapefiles (coming soon).
+It will attempt to display filetypes intelligently, like .csv and .json.

 ### install